Growing Rosemary from Cuttings – How to Start

 Step 1: Taking and Preparing Your Rosemary Cuttings

 It goes without saying that you need to have a rosemary plant from which to take your cuttings.
-Or you can find a neighbor that’s growing rosemary in his/her garden and ask if you can take a few cuttings.
+If you haven’t got one find a neighbor that’s growing rosemary in his/her garden and ask if you can take a few cuttings.

 The three main ways in which you can take these cuttings are: